Via Facebook this morning.

 The Court of Appeals for the First Circuit ruled that the seal of confession preempted the Civil Court from ordering the priest to testify as to whether or not there was a confession and, if so, what the contents

-.
+of the confession revealed.
 The Court of Appeals for the First Circuit dismissed the case against both Fr.

 Bayhi and the Catholic Church of the Diocese of Baton Rouge.